apache/incubator-kie-kogito-pipelines/README.md

 * Have a specific author repository that you can test against
 * If you don't want to flood your main repository, you should use a "bot account", referred as `BOT_*`
+* For deploying runtimes artifacts, you will need to provide a nexus repository to deploy to (see [nexus-operator](https://github.com/m88i/nexus-operator))

 ### Change pipeline envs